paulscottrobson/neo6502-documents/neo6502/docs/reference/api-listing.md

 Writes a single character to the debug port (the UART on the Pico, or stderr on the emulator).
 This allows maximum flexibility.

+### Function 11 : Return Version Information

+Reads the current version Major.Minor.Patch into Parameters:0..2 These values are guaranteed to be in the range 0.255